Blog | Personal Finance

 The conventional accountant will tell you that an asset is “something of monetary value that is owned by an individual or company.”
 By that definition, your alarm clock and everyday dishes could be considered assets.

-My rich dad disagreed.
-Where most accountants want to classify your shares of stock, jewelry, personal residence, your cars, your mutual funds assets, my rich dad did not.
-My rich dad didn’t believe they had any value until the day you sold them.
+Rich dad disagreed.
+Where most accountants want to classify your shares of stock, jewelry, personal residence, your cars, your mutual funds assets, rich dad did not.
+Rich dad didn’t believe they had any value until the day you sold them.

 To confront the traditional definition of a liability, most accounting professionals will tell you that a liability is “an obligation to pay an amount you owe to creditors, be it an individual or an organization.”